Using Temporary Heaters on Construction Sites

 • Units, including all hoses and fuel tanks, should be inspected and maintained regularly by a qualified vendor/service company through a written agreement.

-Direct Fired
+Direct fired

 Direct fired heaters, often referred to as “salamanders” or “torpedoes,” convert 100% of the fuel being used into heat.
 They have relatively low operating costs, are easy to transport and locate, and are a powerful heat source.
 The inherent hazard is that the unit provides a direct flame, which, if too close to combustibles, can lead to a fire.
 It is generally not recommended to use a direct fired heater inside a wood frame structure.
 Due in part to maneuverability, these smaller units may also be more prone to tipping over.
 There is also an increased potential for dangerous levels of carbon monoxide inside the building that can create a serious health hazard for employees.